ZihaoChenz/Dinov2_Matching/README.md

-Here’s a refined and more visually appealing version of your **Dinov2 Location Matching Report** in Markdown format:

----

-# **Dinov2 Location Matching Report**

 ## **1. Introduction**

 Dinov2 location matching converts an image into a one-dimensional feature using Dinov2.
 By calculating the similarity between features, the location information of the image is determined within an object.